Low-Carb Food Swaps: 13 Tasty Swaps to Drastically Decrease Carbs

 - Cabbage noodles: A good source of folate and only 5 grams of carbs per cup of cabbage.
 Slice thin and toss in salads or cook in a pan to wilt down and use as a carb replacement food in any pasta dish.

 Many commercially prepared grain-based granolas have upwards of 35 grams of carbohydrates in a half-cup serving due to their high sugar content and reliance on grains.
 To continue enjoying the crunch of granola without the carbs, try this low-carb swap of cinnamon nut granola.

 For something entirely different, try out coconut chia pudding with spiced pears.
 Chia pudding is a great option for a quick, low-prep breakfast.
 Luckily, there are a variety of low-carb breakfast recipes available to keep your morning meal interesting and appetizing.

 Crackers are a crunchy, delicious snack, but can contain up to 19 grams of carbohydrates in a 6-cracker serving.

-If you’re looking for a low carb swap that’s also keto-friendly, try cheese crisps.
-Simply grate your favorite cheese, sprinkle onto parchment paper in little mounds, and bake at 350 degrees F for about 20 to 25 minutes.
+If you’re looking for a low-carb food swap that’s also keto-friendly, try cheese crisps.
+Simply grate your favorite cheese, sprinkle it onto parchment paper in little mounds, and bake at 350 degrees F for about 20 to 25 minutes.

 6. Swap Wheat Tortillas for Alternative Flour Tortillas